During the Christmas and New Year’s holidays, I started seeing this wonderful ad from Dell, titled “Beginnings”:

 Rather than start with a book from a contemporary author as I originally envisioned, I decided to start Jewel Audiobooks with what I thought would be a simpler project: a book from the public domain (PD).

 On 1 January 2013, I decided to publish the audiobook of The Heart of the New Thought by Ella Wheeler Wilcox, originally published in 1903.
 I wanted to produce a shorter work that would be new to audio and had a message I want to share.
 I often find myself in conversations about the power of our thoughts and words, so this little volume seemed perfect.

 Even though Audible has countless public domain titles on its site, I didn’t realize that Amazon/Audible/ACX had created procedures to discourage people from using public domain titles to create audiobooks.

 They did have valid reasons for thwarting use of public domain texts.
 First, Audible’s customers have complained about paying for titles that are available for free elsewhere, such as on LibriVox.
 Also, sales — and therefore your royalty payments — may not be very high for a public domain work where multiple audio editions exist.

-Here is an outline of the steps I followed to publish my public domain audiobook through ACX:;
+An outline of the steps I followed to publish my public domain audiobook through ACX is shown below.